Marienbad Elegy

-The "Marienbad Elegy" is a poem by Johann Wolfgang von Goethe.
+The "Marienbad Elegy" (German: Marienbader Elegie) is a poem by Johann Wolfgang von Goethe.
 It is named after the spa town of Marienbad (now Mariánské Lázně) where Goethe, 72-years-old, spent the summer of 1821.
-There he fell in love with the 17-year-old Ulrike von Levetzow.
+There he fell madly in love with the 17-year-old Ulrike von Levetzow.
 Goethe returned to Marienbad in the summer of 1823 to celebrate his birthday.
-On that occasion, he asked Ulrike, via his friend, Karl August, Grand Duke of Saxe-Weimar-Eisenach, to marry him.
-She declined.
+On that occasion, he asked Ulrike's mother, via his friend, Karl August, Grand Duke of Saxe-Weimar-Eisenach, to marry Ulrike.
+Her declinal threw Goethe into deep suffering, which he lays open in a deeply personal poem.
+It is praised for its emotional intensity and poignancy.